 I’m grateful for my wife’s dementia because it shows her resilience.
 Janet keeps bouncing back from losses such as no longer being able to drive.
 This is not only due to concern about confusion, but because she began to have seizures, during which she goes vacant (this is now mostly controlled by medicine).
 On rare occasions, she blacks out completely and collapses.
 Doctors tell us that seizures and blackouts are not typical of dementia.
-This was just bonus neurological fun that confirmed that Janet’s driving days were over.
+This was just bonus neurological or cardiac fun that confirmed that Janet’s driving days were over.

 I’m able to make light of this now, but giving up driving was a blow to Janet’s sense of self.
 During the weeks after that decision, she lost 25 pounds.
 A few of those returned.
 Slowly, she leveled off emotionally.
 Now she’s a gracious passenger who doesn’t look back.
 (Well, rarely.
 She does still miss the wheel.)

 I’m grateful for my wife’s dementia because it has progressed slowly.
 This is a bright silver lining.
 Dementia is taking its time with her, and Janet has been able to keep working.
 At first, we could not conceive of that.
-She stayed strong on routine daily matters but became wobbly with people or matters that she encounters infrequently, including long-time acquaintances and operational processes that only arise quarterly or annually.
+She stayed strong on routine daily situations but became wobbly with people or matters that she encounters infrequently, including long-time acquaintances and workplace processes that arise only quarterly or annually.
 Don’t ask about the circulation desk at the library.
 Occasionally that duty falls to Janet, and she has to start virtually from scratch, with little understanding of the procedures.
 With obstacles such as these, how could Janet continue?

 She simply came to realize that she could.
 Completing each day taught her that she could complete each day.
 Making it through another week, another month, another season … showed her that she could make it through.
 And not just squeeze by, but continue to help keep the library strong.
-Her biggest fear is somehow causing harm.
+Her deepest dread is somehow causing harm.
 It took time to regain our confidence that, even at a fraction of her former self, she was still the best person to run our public library.
-The board of directors was thrilled to keep her on, and they gladly made accommodation by increasing certain duties of one staff member.
+The board of directors was thrilled to keep her on, and they gladly made accommodation by increasing particular duties of one staff member.
 At Janet’s request, part of her own salary was transferred to this helpful coworker.
 It takes lots of sticky note reminders, but Janet is able to keep on keeping on.

 I’m grateful for my wife’s dementia because it made us join forces in a new way.
 Now on many days, I go to work with Janet.
 I retired early, after 29 years at the same corporation, to pursue a moonshot project with Janet: Raising $1 million for her library.
 It’s a big challenge that we made all the bigger by aiming to do it with proceeds from my debut novel, the one that Janet read and then forgot.
 (Well, one of many books that she has read and then forgot.)
-I have been writing forever but have been published only in limited ways: In our local newspaper and limited forays into self-publishing.
+I have been writing forever but have been published only in limited ways, in our local newspaper and limited forays into self-publishing.
 It has long been at the top of my bucket list to make a strong run at building an audience.
 I should say our bucket list, because Janet also wants me to have more readers.
-Her condition accelerated our bucket list.
+Her condition accelerated our plans.
 Someday became today.
 We didn’t want to look back and wish we had used time differently.